automerge/pushpin/README.md

 Create a package for your platform with `yarn dist`.

-## Docs

-The source for docs are in `src/docs.html` and hosted on GitHub pages at https://inkandswitch.github.io/pushpin.

-To update the docs, edit `docs.html`, run `yarn run build-docs`, and push to GitHub.

 ## Contributing

 Please do!
 Bug reports and pull requests are welcome.
 Contributions will generally be considered and assessed following our [DESIGN](DESIGN.md) guidelines, though we may accept or reject a patch for any reason.